PyVRP/VRPLIB/README.md

 # Usage

-Using this package is simple.
-We expose three functions:
+Using this package is simple, it exposes the following three functions:

--   **`read`:** Return an instance (and optionally solution) by reading a local file.
+-   `read`: Return an instance (and optionally solution) by reading a local file.
--   **`download`:** Return an instance (and optionally solution) by directly downloading it from the CVRPLIB website using the corresponding set and instance name.
+-   `download`: Return an instance (and optionally solution) by directly downloading it from the CVRPLIB website using the corresponding set and instance name.
--   **`list_instances`:** Return a list of all instance names that can be passed to `download`.
+-   `list_instances`: Return a list of all instance names that can be passed to `download`.
 Includes the set names.

 <a id="org9003630"></a>